osrf/TSC-RMW-Reports/README.md

 section [6.2.5](#625-survey-question-drill-down-2).
 There are potential sources of bias which may affect this result due to the fact that it relies on self reporting.
-Generally speaking, Cyclone DDS Sync users are more likely to recommend Cyclone be used as the default RMW and recommend Cyclone to a friend.
+Generally speaking, Cyclone DDS Sync users are more likely to recommend Cyclone DDS be used as the default RMW and recommend Cyclone DDS to a friend.
 It is worth noting that [Section 6](#-6-user-survey-results), users of all levels who submitted to the survey felt comfortable switching rmw implementations.